pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

     `python 06_predict_pipeline.py`

-    One might to make a GCP account to access BigQuery otherwise it can be skipped.
+    One might want to make a GCP account to access BigQuery otherwise step 2 can be skipped.

 3. To get the dashboard, run this :